-Novel Effect: Read Aloud Books is an app that uses voice recognition software to add background music and sound effects as you read popular kids stories, poems, or speeches out loud.
-Though there's a small library of free ebooks available directly in the app, most titles must be paired with your own hard copy or ebook copy of the book.
+Novel Effect: Read Aloud Books is an app that uses voice recognition software to add background music and sound effects as you read popular kids' stories, poems, or speeches out loud.
+Use your own books with the free version, or subscribe to get access to the in-app library.
 Soundtracks are available for many classic, well-known kids' books, as well as some lesser-known titles.
-Browse titles by theme, or search for a particular title, to choose books that you possess (as a hard copy or ebook) or are willing to purchase, if available.
+Browse titles by theme, or search for a particular title, to choose books that you possess (as a hard copy or an ebook) or are willing to purchase, if available.
 Download your choices and tap play to start reading.
 As you read, the voice recognition software matches music and light sound effects to what's going on in the story.
 Mark your favorites for easy reference, or access a list of the books you've read recently.
 There's also an option to play the audio through an Apple TV or Bluetooth speaker.
 Teachers must create an account with an email address or a Facebook account to access the library and get started.

-High-quality sound effects enhance the excitement of reading many beloved kids' books, but might not enrich or add to the learning experience depending on how it's used.
+High-quality sound effects enhance the excitement of reading many beloved kids' books, but might not enrich or add to the learning experience depending on how they're used.
 The mood of the music nicely matches the overall feel of the story.
-And at select points there are some fun sound effects, like a sneeze, when Peter Rabbit says "kerchoo," or monkey vocalizations when the peddler tries to get his caps back in Caps for Sale.
-With over 300 books, and more added regularly, there's a great selection of highly popular titles, including Mo Willem's Don't Let the Pigeon Drive the Bus and the classic Goodnight Moon.
+And at select points, there are some fun sound effects, like a sneeze when Peter Rabbit says "kerchoo," or monkey vocalizations when the peddler tries to get his caps back in Caps for Sale.
+With over 300 books, and more added regularly, there's a great selection of highly popular titles, including Mo Willems' Don't Let the Pigeon Drive the Bus and the classic Goodnight Moon.
 The collection tends toward books for preschool to early elementary school-age kids, though that's not to say that older kids won't get a kick out of hearing sound effects paired with beloved storybooks.
-If you don't have a well-stocked library, be ready to buy books or rely on the local library.
 The voice recognition software works pretty well, though it can take some time to catch up if you jump around a lot in the story.
-Some may feel that reading is magical enough, and reading doesn't need superfluous bells and whistles.
+Some may feel that reading is magical enough, that reading doesn't need superfluous bells and whistles.
 While that's a criticism worth considering, Novel Effect: Read Aloud Books could be just the thing to delight a few reluctant readers, or add something extra special to routine story time.